Samadarshi-Maity/Casimir-programming/README.md

 # Casimir-programming
-For teaching git and version to students
+For teaching git and version control to students